obsidian-html/obsidian-html.github.io/md/Instructions/Run custom code.md

 # Run custom code
 These steps describe how to install the requirements and use obsidianhtml from the code, instead of installing it as a package.

-This way you can quickly test changes.
+This way you can quickly test changes and/or customize the code to your liking.

 For the normal installation process, follow [Installation](../Instructions/Installation.md).
+If you are asked to install the latest working version, follow [Install a different version](../Instructions/Install%20a%20different%20version.md).

 ``` bash
 # Get the code